OctopusDeploy/blog/blog/2020-07/deploying-to-openshift-with-octopus-deploy/index.md

 ## Red Hat OpenShift

 Like Rancher, Red Hat OpenShift is a K8s management platform.
 However, that is where the similarity ends, the two products are vastly different.
-The system requirements for running OpenShift are not unsubstantial.
+The system requirements for running OpenShift are not insubstantial.
 There is a minimum of three master nodes, each with at least 4 vCPUs and 16 GB of RAM.
 Worker nodes require fewer resources: 1 vCPU and 8 GB of RAM.

 There is a stripped down version of OpenShift that is designed to run on a laptop for development and trial purposes called CodeReady Containers (CRC).
-The CRC version is what I used for this post as my hypervisor didn’t have enough remaining resources to host the full blown version.
-While stripped down, the overall functionality is the same.
+The CRC version is what I used for this post as my hypervisor didn’t have enough remaining resources to host the full version of OpenShift.
+Even though it is a stripped down, CRC still has the same overall functionality.

 ### Using CRC

-This section shares some lessons I learned when using CRC.
-If you’re not planning on using it, skip this section.
+This section shares some of the lessons I learned using CRC.
+If you’re not planning on using it, you can skip this section.

 To download CRC, you need a Red Hat account.